History

 This desert oasis is not only a premier vacation destination but also a great place to live, work, and play – Tucson is the Southwest at its best.

-Governmental Partnerships with the City of Tucson, Pima County, and the Town of Oro Valley are a vital component of Visit Tucson's mission to positively impact regional economic development efforts via tourism.
+Governmental Partnerships with the City of Tucson and Pima County are a vital component of Visit Tucson's mission to positively impact regional economic development efforts via tourism.
 Click Here for more information and answers to frequently asked questions.

 Explore Tucson